Skip to main content

 Legitimate interest

-In MarketHype, consents given on the "legitimate interest" basis are valid for a limited amount of time.
-For how long you can consider having consent to communicate on a "legitimate interest" basis depends on many different things, and is unique to your organization.
-To fit your organization's needs, you can configure validity time for your legitimate interest consents.
-When a contact's legitimate interest consent is passed its validity time, you will no longer be allowed to communicate with them on the basis of that consent, and the contact will be filtered out of future communication automatically, unless they have additional valid consents for the given subscription type.
+You can configure the validity time for your legitimate interest consent to fit your organization's needs.
+Once a contact's legitimate interest consent has expired, you will no longer be allowed to communicate with them on the basis of that consent, and the contact will be filtered out of future marketing communication automatically unless they have additional valid consent for the given subscription type.

 Consult your legal advisor